Net Working Capital Ratio

 Definition - What is Net Working Capital (NWC)?

 The amount of money, or assets, that a company has on hand at any given time to run its daily operations is called its working capital.

 Also known as its net working capital, this money is only considered to be available when it’s in excess of what the company currently owes in terms of debt.

 You can determine the working capital (WC) for any business by using the following formula:

-In essence, when you’re studying a company’s financial standing as a potential investment, the amount of its net working capital can help to give you a current picture of both its level of operational efficiency, and its short-term financial health.
+In essence, when you’re studying a company’s financial standing as a potential investment, the amount of its NWC can help to give you a current picture of both its level of operational efficiency, and its short-term financial health.

 Without maintaining a positive level of working capital on an ongoing basis, a business could run into problems funding its current debts.

 Ideally, you’ll want to compare the net working capital from period to period, in order to develop an idea of how proficiently a business is being run.